Hulley Family History >> Family Trees >> Cheshire > Jasper Hulley

 pSend Email

-Early descendants of this family tree (reference Ches03) lived at Hurdsfield and later at Macclesfield and starts with the death of Jasper Hulley in 1778.
-It is likely that he is a descendant of the One House family of Rainow, because several males were given Jasper as a first name.
+This family tree starts with the baptism of Jasper Howley in 1667, the son of Jasper Hooley de Hurdsfield who was a a descendant of the One House family of Rainow, because several males were given Jasper as a first name.
 This was derived from the marriage of John Hulley of the One House (born 1590) to Katherine, daughter of Jasper Willott of Titherington.
 Their first son (born 1622) was named John, after his great grandfather and father; and their second son (born 1625) was called Jasper, after his maternal grandfather.
+The last-named person was the father of Jasper Howley the lead person in this tree.

 This family tree contains the details, as far as I have researched them, of the following two individuals that make fascinating reading: